chelseawangsf/json-api/_format/1.1/index.md

 > Note: This is to preserve the ability of JSON API to make additive additions to standard query parameters without conflicting with existing implementations.

+## <a href="#profiles" id="profiles" class="headerlink"></a> Profiles

+JSON API supports the use of "profiles" as a means to describe additional semantics to the media type, without altering the basic semantics described in this specification.

+[RFC 6906](https://tools.ietf.org/html/rfc6906) covers the nature of profile
+identification:

+> Profiles are identified by URI.
+However, as is the case with, for example, XML namespace URIs, the URI in this case only serves as an identifier, meaning that the presence of a specific URI has to be sufficient for a client to assert that a resource representation conforms to a profile.
+Thus, clients SHOULD treat profile URIs as identifiers and not as links, but profiles MAY be defined in a way that the URIs do identify retrievable profile description and thus can be accessed by clients by dereferencing the profile URI.
+For profiles intended for use in environments where clients may encounter unknown profile URIs, profile maintainers SHOULD consider to make the profile URI dereferencable and provide useful documentation at that URI.
+The design and representation of such profile descriptions, however, is outside the scope of this specification.

+### <a href="#profile-media-type-parameter" id="profile-media-type-parameter" class="headerlink"></a> `profile` Media Type Parameter

+The `profile` media type parameter is used to describe the application of one or more profiles to the JSON API media type.
+The value of the `profile` parameter **MUST** equal a whitespace-separated list of profile URIs.

+Clients and servers **SHOULD** use the `profile` media type parameter in conjunction with the JSON API media type in a `Content-Type` header to specify the application of one or more profiles to a JSON API document.

+A client **MAY** use the `profile` media type parameter in conjunction with the JSON API media type in an `Accept` header to _request_, but not _require_, that the server apply one or more profiles in processing a request.
+When such a request is received, a server **SHOULD** attempt to apply the requested profiles in processing a response.

+### <a href="#profile-query-parameter" id="profile-query-parameter" class="headerlink"></a> `profile` Query Parameter

+A client **MAY** use the `profile` query parameter to _require_ the application of one or more profiles to the JSON API media type in processing a request.
+The value of the `profile` query parameter **MUST** equal a URI-encoded whitespace-separated list of profile URIs.

+If a server receives a request requiring the application of a profile or combination of profiles that it can not apply, it **MUST** respond with a `406 Not Acceptable` status code.

 ## <a href="#errors" id="errors" class="headerlink"></a> Errors